Health Benefits

 We might think that Mulberry and Cloudberry are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Mulberry and Cloudberry Facts such as their taste, shape, color, and size are also distinct.
 The difference between Mulberry and Cloudberry is explained here.

-The amount of calories in 100 gm of fresh Mulberry and Cloudberry with peel is 43.00 kcal and 51.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Mulberry and Cloudberry with peel is 43.00 kcal and 51.00 kcal and the amount of calories without peel is 43.00 kcal and 47.00 kcal respectively.
 Thus, Mulberry and Cloudberry belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Mulberry and Cloudberry is Rosales and Rosales respectively.
 Mulberry belongs to Moraceae family and Cloudberry belongs to Rosaceae family.
 Mulberry belongs to Morus genus of M. alba species and Cloudberry belongs to Rubus genus of R. chamaemorus species.
 Beings plants, both fruits belong to Plantae Kingdom.